1000 Islands tour boats..

 I discovered that the three aluminum hull boats were built by Paasch Marine in Erie, Pennsylvania.
 It appears Paasch went out of business so I wasn’t able to contact them.

-However, the most exciting discovery came last June when I got a lead from a string of internet searches.
+However, the most exciting discovery came several summers ago when I got a lead from a string of internet searches.
 It was followed by this tweet:

 It was an exciting find, and I’ll tell you more, but first I have to correct that tweet because a bit more research revealed she was actually the Neptune.
 Was she the only one?
 I think not….